stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

 ---
 title: 1.
-Setting up git-flow
+Creating our model API
 ---

-# 1. :twisted_rightwards_arrows: Setting up git-flow
+# 1. :twisted_rightwards_arrows: Creating our model API

-## Git-flow
+## FastAPI

 Like we discussed in the presentation, we'll be using the **git-flow** branching model.
 Here's what that looks like: